Wogrim/Python-Notes/readme.md

 similar to a list, but
 - immutable
 - use parentheses instead of square brackets when creating tuples
-- (parentheses technically not required)
+- (parentheses technically not required in most situations)

 ### dictionaries